pesova/PHP_Task2/README.md

 Hosted link: https://pesova.000webhostapp.com/ (still working on it)

-The task 3 is in PhpTask3
+This is PhpTask3

 this is a hospital app. more features will be added later

-after downloading this repo, click on the index.php to be directed to home page
+after downloading this repo and connected to your own local host, click on the index.php to be directed to home page

 from there you can create account and login